 In addition to the jurisdictional profiles, Project materials include a set of 50-state comparison charts that make it possible to see national patterns in restoration laws and policies.
 The Project partnership organizations expect to supplement these resources in weeks to come with a list of entities that may be able to assist individuals in securing relief.

-The resources that comprise the Restoration of Rights Project were originally published in 2006 by CCRC Executive Director Margaret Love, and the profiles and comparison charts have expanded over the years to broaden their scope and to account for the many changes in this complex area of the law.
+The resources that comprise the Restoration of Rights Project were originally published in 2006 by CCRC Executive Director Margaret Love, and she has kept them up to date since that time.
+Over the years, the profiles and comparison charts have been expanded to broaden their scope and to account for the many changes in this complex area of the law.
 Project resources have now been re-organized into a unified online platform that makes them easier to access, use, and understand.
 The short “postcard” summaries of the law in each state — which serve as a gateway to more detailed information — have also been reviewed and revised to provide a more current and accurate snapshot of applicable law in each state.

 These reference materials are intended as a resource for practitioners in all phases of the criminal justice system, for courts, for civil practitioners assisting clients whose court-imposed sentence has exposed them to additional civil penalties, for policymakers and advocates interested in reentry and reintegration of convicted persons, and for the millions of Americans with a criminal record who are seeking to put their past behind them.

 These resources may be republished as long as appropriate attribution is given to this source.